 Poached Zucchini & Roasted Tomatoes

-A gracious host understands that the true mark of culinary mastery lies not in preparing expensive cuts of meat, but in how one elevates the humble vegetables of the garden.
+A gracious host understands that the true mark of culinary mastery lies not in preparing expensive cuts of meat, but in how one enhances the humble vegetables of the garden.
 Zucchini, often relegated to an afterthought, possesses an incredible capacity for transformation when treated with intention.

-The Architectural Poach
+The Gentle Poach

 The Blistered Crown